juji-io/datalevin/doc/search.md

   of the term in the document.
 This storage is optional, where user set it with `:index-position?` option.

-The inverted list implementation leverages the `DUPSORT` feature of LMDB, where multiple values (i.e. the list) of the same key are stored together in sorted order, allowing efficient iteration, count and update.

 Most information needed for scoring documents were pre-calculated during indexing, and loaded into memory on demand.
 For example, the norms of all documents were loaded into memory during search engine initialization, the same